 Today, as usual, Matt Swaim and I had our Thursday morning chat on the Sonrise Morning Show.
 The subject was peas.
 I’m growing peas and love them.
 PEAS Beans are mentioned in the Bible, and Biblical scholars believe peas were included, as well, since they are part of the pulse/legume family and were eaten during Bible times.
 2 SAMUEL 27:28: They brought him and those who … Continue reading Pass the Peas (7 Layer Salad w Peas) Please!

-Today Matt Swaim of the Sunrise Morning Show/Sacred Heart Radio, chatted about Mother’s Day.
-I love to give container gardens for the special moms on my list which feature herbs and flowers with Biblical significance.
+Before I begin, I just found a lot of super information about plants for terrariums on The Spruce site – https://www.thespruce.com/great-terrarium-plants-847877 so check this out, too!
 Mary Gardens were started during medieval times and were usually gardens that were enclosed, often in monasteries.
-I have always felt that an herb garden needs a statue of Mary, even … Continue reading Mary Gardens and Frittata with Herbs for Mom
+I have always felt that an herb garden needs a statue of Mary, even before I had ever heard about Mary Gardens. … Continue reading Terrarium Mary Garden and Frittata with Herbs for Mom

 Today on the Sonrise Morning Show, Matt Swaimand I chatted, as we do every week about Bible foods & herbs.
 Today the topic was pretzels and also beer.
 Here’s the ancient history of these foods eaten during Lent in olden times, plus some super recipes.
 PRETZELS: The pretzel has a deep spiritual meaning for Lent.
 In fact, it was the ancient Christian Lenten bread as far … Continue reading DIY Soft Buttery Pretzels and Cheese Beer Dip